Trust Probate Attorney Ryan Hodges with Your Case

 If you pass on in Mesa without a valid will, the probate court will supervise the distribution of your estate.
 This process involves identifying your assets, taking care of debts, and ensuring the correct heirs receive your property.
 Whether you have a will or not, if you have a small estate according to Arizona law, it may not require probate.
 Even if probate isn’t necessary, your beneficiaries will still need to fill out some legal documents before your assets are distributed.

 Probate can be complex, and the law is constantly changing.
 Working with a probate planning attorney is a good way to make the process easier.
 They will know how to make probate more efficient and can help settle disagreements between surviving family members.
+A probate attorney is also essential if you are going through trust administration as well.

 What Happens in the Probate Process?